lisataldir/M1CHPS-Stage-MAQAO/README.md

 ## Prerequisites

 Before using this repository, ensure that you have MAQAO installed.
-You can download it from the [official MAQAO website](https://maqao.org/).
+You can download it from [MAQAO website](https://maqao.org/).

 ## Usage